 Types of Ependymomas

 You may hear your doctor talk about which type of ependymoma you have.
+Your doctor will usually tell you the grade first and then the subtype within that grade.
 There are four kinds, based on where your cancer starts and how fast it grows.

 Most ependymomas in young kids grow near the base of the brain.
 The majority of spinal tumors happen in those over age 12.